 Help Them Keep in Touch with Their Friends

 If you live close enough, take your children to visit their old friends or invite them over.
 If that’s not possible, set up a Skype/Facetime call or a Zoom meeting.
 Also, once they start at their new school, help them make new friends.

 You can throw a housewarming party or schedule playdates with some of the kids in their class so that they get to know each other and become friends.

-Moving with children sure comes with its own set of challenges, but it also teaches your children to be more adaptable and open-minded.
-With a little planning, you can help them navigate the challenges and make an adventure out of the move.
+Moving with children certainly comes with its own challenges, but it also teaches your children to be more adaptable and open-minded.
+With some planning, you can help them navigate the challenges and make an adventure out of the move.

 Don’t worry.
-Slowly but surely, they’ll start to get acclimated to their new life.
+They’ll slowly start to get acclimated to their new life.